 Monthly payments on the 1st lesson of each month

-I started teaching casually on an old piano at the YMCA afterschool program I was working with.
-It soon moved to my home where my teaching practice grew and I fell in love with the art of pedagogy and the unique relationship with each student.
+I started teaching casually on an old piano at the YMCA afterschool program I was working at.
+As families became more interested, I took the teaching practice to my home and soon was doing it full time!
+I fell in love with the dynamic work, with each student having their own unique needs and interests.

-All ages from 3 to 73!
+All ages from 3 to 103!
 The youngest students usually do rhythm work and a lot of singing and play.
-The oldest mostly want to play for fun to keep their brain active by building healthy 'dendrites.'
+The oldest mostly want to play for fun to keep their brain active by building healthy 'dendrites,' improving memory and dexterity.

-My last piano recital was quiet entertaining!
+My last piano recital was very entertaining!
 We got locked out of the church so had to climb back in through a window.
 We sent in one of the smallest students!
 I love organizing and hosting piano recitals so that the students can listen to each other's pieces and get inspired.
-It's also great practice for releasing stage fright!
+It's also great practice for getting over stage fright.